The “wc” Command in Linux [15 Practical Examples]

 wc country city

-Let’s say you have a lot of files.
-It is really tedious to type all the names one by one.
-But if the files follow a particular pattern, you can do the following.
-Now you can see, the file city and country both have the letter “c*” at the beginning.
-I will use this as a pattern.
-You can do that by yourself by following the steps below:
+Letā€™s say you have a lot of files.
+It is tedious to type all the names one by one.
+But if the files follow a particular pattern, you can use the wc command with the “wildcard pattern” matching.
+For Instance, the file city and country both have the letter “c”Ā at the beginning.
+I will use this as a pattern employing the expression c*.
+You can also do that by yourself by running the command below:

 wc c*

-Now the files will be listed out like the followingUsing pattern to show multiple files
+Now the files will be listed out like the following:Using pattern to show multiple files

 wc -w city

-Now there are only two columns instead of four columns.
+Now, as output, there are only two columns instead of four columns.
 The first one denotes word counts and the second one denotes file name.Printing word count using the wc command in linux

 wc -l city